 Pit bulls make wonderful pets and are one of the most popular breeds today.
 Because of their physical strength, intelligence, and loyalty, the American pit bull terrier is one of the most popular dogs breeders want to mix with other breeds to create pit bull mixes.
 The most common dog breeds mixed with pit bulls are Labrador retriever, Rottweilers, boxers, and huskies due to their intelligence and friendliness and other common traits, making new and interesting mixed-breed dogs.

 When you mix two breeds of dog, what you can expect is to get a mixture of characteristics from each of the parent breeds.
 Labs and pit bulls are both medium-sized dogs of a comparable size.
-You can expect your mix to grow to a couple feet tall at the shoulder and weigh around 60 pounds, though a larger or smaller than average parent may produce larger or smaller puppies.
+You can expect a pit bull mixed with Lab to grow to a couple feet tall at the shoulder and weigh around 60 pounds, though a larger or smaller than average parent might produce larger or smaller puppies.

-Both dogs are energetic, as well.
+Both dogs are energetic as well.
 Combining the pit bull's strength and working acumen with a Labrador's natural tracking and retrieving skills, labrabulls make excellent hunting dogs.
 They should be good-natured dogs that do well with families, but both parent breeds can become attached and panic if they are left alone for too long.

-Among the dog pairings on this list, Boxers and pit bulls are probably the most similar.
+Among the dog pairings on this list, boxers and pit bulls are probably the most similar.
 Mixed puppies between the two are usually referred to as bullboxers.
 Their most common color patterns are similar, and they are both short-coated, medium-sized working dogs that love people.